Redeeming Miles with Cathay Pacific Asia Miles: A Complete Guide

 Both flights in this case are with British Airways, so we are using table number 2, the Airline Partners Award Chart.

-JFK-LHR-SIN has a flown distance of 10,216 miles pricing it as 90k in business and 135k in first.
+JFK-LHR-SIN has a flown distance of 10,216 miles pricing it as 90k in Business Class and 135k in First.

 The JFK-LHR leg has a distance of 3,451 miles and LHR-SIN is 6,765 miles.
 If we convert these as a percentage of the total miles flown, then: